amitness/cutcode/README.md

     - Enter (1) "about:debugging" in the URL bar
     - Click (2) "Load Temporary Add-on"
     - Open the cloned directory and select any file inside the folder.
-  You can also refer the [official guide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox)  from Firefox.
+    For additional help, refer the [official guide for Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

 ![Installation screenshot](https://cloud.githubusercontent.com/assets/6765956/23825005/c8b70bfe-064f-11e7-9a9c-c228a6729b9c.png)